JanaBrunatova/dual-VENC_denoising/README.md

-This repository contain scripts and data necessary to reproduce synthetic data from the paper _Denoising of dual-VENC PC-MRI with large high/low VENC ratios_
+This repository contain scripts and necessary files to reproduce synthetic data from the paper **_Denoising of dual-VENC PC-MRI with large high/low VENC ratios_**

 ### Dependencies and packages
 The code is written in Python3 and requires the following:
 - FEniCS 2019.1.0 (see [here](https://fenicsproject.org/download/archive/))
-- PyWavelets (see [here]([https://pypi.org/project/PyWavelets/](https://github.com/PyWavelets/pywt))); we used version 1.4.1
+- PyWavelets (see [here](https://github.com/PyWavelets/pywt)); we used version 1.4.1
 - ruamel.yaml (see [here](https://pypi.org/project/ruamel.yaml/)); we used version 0.17.32

 ### Generate measurements